 If your recipe calls for a marinade, leave it as long as the recipe suggests.
 Chicken will need less time than ribs, so be sure to plan ahead.
 And leave some of the marinade to add a couple minutes before your recipe is complete.
 This is especially important for sugary marinades, which can flare up when cooked too soon.

 Prep your grill

 Be sure to clean your grill once you’ve pre-heated it, unless you’ve cleaned it after your last grilling session.
-It’s worth investing in a good grill brush and give it a good scrub to remove any leftovers from your last cookout.
-Once you’ve brushed it down, wipe some oil over the grate using tongs and a piece of kitchen towel dipped in oil.
+It’s worth investing in a good grill brush and giving it a good scrub to remove any leftovers from your last cookout.
+Once you’ve brushed it down, wipe some oil over the grate using tongs, and a piece of kitchen towel dipped in oil.

 Be sure to give your grill plenty of time to pre-heat.
 This will help cook the meat evenly.